 Case scenarios: linked to everyday situations and clinical practice, to test your knowledge and help you to apply it to your practice.

-References and resources: live links to key documents and further reading so you can explore each topic in more detail.
+References and resources: downloadable factsheets, live links to key documents and further reading so you can explore each topic in more detail.

-Personalised certificates: if you pass your final assessment you get a personalised certificate detailing your CPD hours, assessment score and the learning objectives you have achieved, to store in your Learning Passport.
+Personalised certificates: if you pass your final assessment you get a personalised certificate detailing your CPD hours, assessment score and the learning objectives you have achieved, to store in your NT Portfolio.

 Everyone learns at a different pace, but on average it takes 2 hours to complete a learning unit if you also look at relevant sections of key documents; you will therefore be credited with 2 hours’ individual CPD for each unit you successfully complete.